 Leeman has published extensively on the interplay of ideologies of language, race and nation in the US, the racialization of Spanish and Latinxs in the US, multilingual language policy and politics, heritage language education, and critical pedagogical approaches to teaching Spanish.
 Her scholarship encompasses both theoretically-oriented research as well as studies applying theoretical insights to specific policy concerns and practical problems, including heritage language education, curriculum and pedagogy; multilingual survey design and administration; and census questions on language, race and ethnicity.

-Leeman, J. & Driver, M. (To appear) Spanish heritage speaker identity and study abroad: Shifting identities in new contexts.
-Submitted to R. Pozzi, T. Quan, & C. Escalante (Eds.)
+Leeman, J. & Driver, M. (2021) Heritage speakers of Spanish and study abroad: Shifting identities in new contexts.
+In R. Pozzi, T. Quan, & C. Escalante (Eds.)
 Heritage Speakers of Spanish and Study Abroad.
-New York: Routledge.
+New York: Routledge, 141-159.

 Leeman, J. & Serafini, E. J. (2020).
 “It’s Not Fair”: Discourses of Deficit, Equity, and Effort in Mixed Heritage and Second Language Spanish Classes.
 Journal of Language, Identity & Education, 1–15.